deeplearning4j/deeplearning4j/programmingguide/dl4j_examplesexplained.md

 Specific examples for different neural network layers are at: https://github.com/deeplearning4j/dl4j-examples/tree/master/dl4j-examples/src/main/java/org/deeplearning4j/examples

+For most common Neural Network use cases you will find an example that corresponds to your use case.
+* Feed Forward Neural Networks for Classification.
+* Recurrent Neural Networks for working with Time Series Data.
+* Convolutional Neural Networks for dealing with images.

 Locate the file that corresponds to the type of training you want performed.
-Edit the content to define the particulars as listed below.
+Review the content to define the particulars as listed below.

 Common Structure by example